overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Thanks to the monad abstracting away all the branching complexity, our linear code has minimum complexity, which makes it easy to extend, debug and reason about.
 We can rerun the previous complexity metrics to prove it.
 ![complexity-compare](media/complexity-compare.png)
 As pointed, we can compare [Imperative approach](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/imperative/ImperativeValidation.java) with the [Declarative one](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/declarative/RailwayValidation2.java).
-Despite the declarative implementation having more validations, the _Cognitive Complexity_ remains minimum.
+Despite the declarative implementation having more validations than imperative implementation, the _Cognitive Complexity_ remains minimum.

 ## Conclusion

 Functional Programming is not Complex, but it fights complexity.
 The solution runs with the same time complexity (no perf impact), but minimum cognitive complexity.
-The framework is generic and agnostic of programming language and can be consumed by any Service with a similar requirements, with minor modifications.
+The framework is generic and agnostic of programming language and can be consumed by any Service with similar requirements, with minor modifications.

 ## My Talk on this